 client

-An entity that works with data managed by a server.
+An entity that interacts with data managed by a server.

 server

-An entity that manages and offers access to data.
+An entity that manages and provides access to data.

 success response

-The message being returned by the server to the client when no error is encountered.
-These are specific per request type
+The message returned by the server to the client when no error is encountered.
+These are specific per request type.

 error message

-The message being returned by the server to the client when an error is encountered.
-It can be a synchronous response message, or an asynchrounous event message.
+The message returned by the server to the client when an error is encountered.
+It can be a synchronous response message, or an asynchronous event message.

 data point

-A structure containing one or more value, timestamp tuplets.
+A structure containing one or more value-timestamp tuples.

 value